What is polycystic ovarian syndrome (PCOS)?

 - Metabolic syndrome

-Insulin-sensitizing drugs.
 These drugs are normally used to treat patients with diabetes, but they can help women with PCOS by facilitating the body’s response to insulin.
-They can also jumpstart ovulation by reducing levels of androgens.
-This helps put the menstrual cycle back on track.
+They can also jumpstart ovulation by reducing levels of androgens; this helps put the menstrual cycle back on track.

 If PCOS has given you extra unwanted hair, try facial hair removal creams, laser hair removal, or electrolysis.
 You can find hair removal creams and products at drugstores.
-Procedures such as laser hair removal or electrolysis must be done by a doctor and your insurance may not provide coverage.
+A doctor must do procedures such as laser hair removal or electrolysis; your insurance may not provide coverage.
 These procedures can help reduce the appearance of excess hair and (potentially) slow its growth.

-If you believe you are experiencing symptoms of, or suffering from Polycystic Ovarian Syndrome, or have questions about it, please see your doctor.
+If you believe you are experiencing symptoms of, or suffering from Polycystic Ovarian Syndrome Hormonal Disorder (PCOS), or have questions about it, please see your doctor.

 We also invite you to establish care with Dr. Aliabadi.
 Please click here to make an appointment or call us at (844) 863- 6700.